 1. Encrypt Your Data with CyberGhost VPN

-Use CyberGhost VPN to reroute your internet traffic through a secure tunnel and encrypt your data.
-This helps create an anonymous web browsing experience, so much so that prying eyes can’t track what you’re doing online.
-Malicious actors, government agencies, and your Internet Service Provider (ISP) can’t access your activities or information.
+Use CyberGhost VPN to reroute your traffic through a secure, remote tunnel and encrypt your data .
+This helps create a more private web browsing experience, and prying eyes can’t track and hijack your online activities .
+Malicious actors, government agencies, and your ISP can’t monitor what you do online.

-You can use CyberGhost VPN to protect up to 7 devices simultaneously.
-That means you can prevent tracking on your phone, PC, gaming console, and even Smart TV.
+You can use CyberGhost VPN to protect up to 7 devices simultaneously .
+This will help you thwart tracking attempts on your phone, PC, gaming console, and even Smart TV.

 You can install CyberGhost VPN on your router to cover all your connections.

-We have an exhaustive server fleet of 7700+ servers in 91 countries, and you can choose whichever one you want.
-Trackers will lose your trail through our remote servers.
-Move virtually from Spain to Japan in a few clicks!
+We have an extensive server fleet of thousands of VPN servers in 91 countries, and you can choose whichever one you want.
+Trackers won’t easily follow you through our remote servers, since we don’t store any data.

-CyberGhost relies on military-grade AES 256-bit encryption to secure your traffic.
-This scrambles your information and makes it unreadable to third parties, like cybercriminals or government agencies.
-The encryption is impossible to crack.
-Due to its large key size, you’d need supercomputers working non-stop for millions of years to decrypt your information.
+We also rely on the highly-secure AES 256-bit encryption to secure your traffic.
+This encryption standard scrambles your data and makes it unreadable to third parties, like cybercriminals.
+AES is used by governments worldwide to protect classified information, since it’s impossible to crack.
+Due to its large key size, you’d need supercomputers working non-stop for years to decrypt your information.